Magnitude 5.1 earthquake rattles Los Angeles area

 The quake could be felt sharply across a wide swath of the L.A. area, including Hollywood and Long Beach, and was followed by several aftershocks, including several reaching or exceeding a magnitude of 3.0.

-There were no immediate reports of damage, however, the Los Angeles County Fire Department activated its “earthquake mode” which involves all 106 neighborhood fire stations conducting infrastructure surveys in their districts.
+There were no immediate reports of serious damage, however, the Los Angeles Fire Department activated its “earthquake mode” in which all 106 neighborhood fire stations conducted rapid infrastructure surveys in their districts.

-“This survey will be conducted from the ground, air and sea.
-Once this process is complete and reports are consolidated, assuming there is no significant damage, Earthquake mode will be complete,” the Fire Department said in a statement.
-“This process typically takes less than one hour.”
+No issues were found and no injuries were reported, Los Angeles Mayor Karen Bass announced around 4:15 p.m.

+“This is an area with a large concentration of faults but has not seen a lot of earthquakes over the 90 years that Cal Tech has been recording [them],” said seismologist Dr. Lucy Jones, adding that several “foreshocks” preceded the Ojai quake starting Saturday morning.

 There was no tsunami threat following the quake, the National Weather Service said.